Tax Optimization as Part of Your Investment Strategy

 Tax-deferred accounts

-Maximizing contributions to tax-deferred accounts like 401(k)s, IRAs, and Health Savings Accounts (HSAs) is one of the simplest and most effective ways to optimize taxes.
-These accounts allow your investments to grow without the immediate tax hit.
+One of the most effective ways to optimize taxes is to maximize contributions to tax-deferred accounts like 401(k)s, IRAs, and Health Savings Accounts (HSAs).
+Investments grow in these accounts without the immediate tax hit.
 Instead of paying taxes on gains each year, you only pay taxes when you withdraw funds (in the case of traditional accounts).

 Tax-loss harvesting